Mechanical-Advantage/AdvantageScope/docs/OPEN-FILE.md

 Supported log formats are:

 - **WPILOG (.wpilog)** - Produced by WPILib's [built-in data logging](https://docs.wpilib.org/en/stable/docs/software/telemetry/datalog.html) and AdvantageKit v2 (2023) or later.
+[URCL](/docs/REV-LOGGING.md) can be used to capture signals from REV motor controllers to a WPILOG file.
 - **Driver Station logs (.dslog and .dsevents)** - Produced by the [FRC Driver Station](https://docs.wpilib.org/en/stable/docs/software/driverstation/driver-station.html) and saved to "\Users\Public\Documents\FRC\Log Files".
-- **Hoot (.hoot)** - Produced by CTRE's Phoenix 6 [signal logging](https://pro.docs.ctr-electronics.com/en/latest/docs/yearly-changes/yearly-changelog.html#signal-logging) API. _Phoenix Tuner X must be installed to open Hoot log files.
+- **Hoot (.hoot)** - Produced by CTRE's Phoenix 6 [signal logger](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/api-usage/signal-logging.html). _Phoenix Tuner X must be installed to open Hoot log files.
 This feature is only supported on Windows._
 - **RLOG (.rlog)** - Produced by AdvantageKit v1 (2022).

 > Note: ".dslog" files include numeric/boolean data and ".dsevents" files include console data.
 When opening either file type, AdvantageScope searches the same directory for the matching log.
 For example, when opening "/example/log/file.dslog" AdvantageScope searches for "/example/log/file.dsevents".
 If found, the fields from both files are combined.